Write a prescription

 Prescribe (printed prescription)

-From the Script Details screen, if you select Prescribe, the screen will close and the script will appear in Today's Scripts.
+If you select Prescribe from the Script Details screen, the screen will close, and the script will appear in Today's Scripts.

 Select the script then the Print Scripts icon to print it out.